 (4) For [any bedroom in a new facility] all facilities, the minimum horizontal dimension is to be 10 feet to facilitate the placement of beds as required in § .39 C (1) of this [regulation] chapter and to maintain a minimum clearance of 3 feet at the foot of the bed;

 [(5) In existing facilities, the usable floor area for rooms having sloping walls shall be calculated for bed occupancy only for that area having a ceiling height of 8 feet and 50 percent of the area having ceiling height of between 4 feet and 7 feet 6 inches provided that at least 50 percent of the total area has a ceiling height of 8 feet.
-The minimum horizontal dimension of any room shall be 9 feet.];
+The minimum horizontal dimension of any room shall be 9 feet.; ]

 (5) All bedrooms shall have a finished ceiling height of 8 feet.
 For bedrooms which have sloping walls, only 50 percent of the floor area with a ceiling height between 4 feet and 7 feet 6 inches shall be credited, provided that least 50 percent of the total area of the bedroom has a ceiling height of 8 feet;